maybebyte/anthesis/local-authoritative-dns.md

 #local-data-ptr: "192.0.2.51 mycomputer.local"
 ```

-I prefer to `include:` a separate file in
+I prefer to include a separate file in
 [`unbound.conf(5)`](https://man.openbsd.org/unbound.conf) so that this
 part of the configuration is distinct.
 Edit
 `/var/unbound/etc/unbound.conf` and place the desired file name in there